mjpolifka/satisfactory-tools/readme.md

 ## TODO List

 ### In-Progress
+- still needs a lot of help with styling, maybe a color scheme
+    - index page is decent
+    - component page needs a lot of help
 - get an error when I try and recursively get ingredients for miner items
     - I'm trying to click on the raw material... what _should_ it show me?
 - haven't figured out the 'by_hand' items yet